Instant Pot Carnitas

 • Vegetable Oil: Corn and canola oil are great as well.

-• Salsa verde: Any store-bought salsa verde is okay as long as it’s not avocado-based!
+• Salsa Verde: Any store-bought salsa verde is okay as long as it’s not avocado-based!

-• Mojo marinade: Use my homemade version or if using store-bought, I find the Badia mojo to have the best flavor.
+• Mojo Marinade: Use my homemade version or if using store-bought, I find the Badia mojo to have the best flavor.

 • Garlic: Fresh garlic really is best for flavor, but garlic powder will work in a pinch.